curityio/nginx-lua-oauth-proxy-plugin/README.md

 ## Required Configuration Directives

-All of the directives are required for locations where the plugin is enabled.\
+All of the settings in this section are required:
-The NGINX system will fail to load if the configuration for any locations fail validation:

 #### cookie_name_prefix